CitrineInformatics/gemd-docs/docs/faq.md

 we frequently get questions about how to use it to represent certain kinds of data.
 This page attempts to answer some of those questions.

+## I'm following the documentation, but still having validation problems

+Our implementation of this data model is still a work in progress.
+You may see your issue documented in [Known Limitations](../known_limitations).

 ## Where do I store statistics about my measurements

 Let's say that you have data for the same kind of measurement being repeated multiple times.